shawnlimjunhe/superliquid/README.md

 ---

 **Disclaimer**: This is an educational project to explore a HotStuff-based BFT consensus mechanism in Rust.
-It is *not* production-ready for mission-critical use.
+It is *not* production-ready.